Transposing sheet music to fit the range of your ocarina

 Software transposition

-If you are using a computer notation software like Musescore, transposing music is literally trivial.
-All tools of this kind have the facility to transpose music by selecting the new key from a drop down menu.
+If you are using a computer notation software like MuseScore, transposing music is a trivial task.
+All tools of this kind have the facility to transpose music by selecting the new key from a drop-down menu.

 Transposing music at sight